openkruise/kruise/docs/README.md

 ## Workloads

+- [CloneSet](https://openkruise.io/en-us/docs/cloneset.html): CloneSet is a workload that mainly focuses on managing stateless applications.
+It provides a rich set of features for more efficient, deterministic and controlled management, such as in-place update, specified Pod deletion, configurable priority/scatter based update, preUpdate/postUpdate hooks, etc. This [post](https://thenewstack.io/introducing-cloneset-production-grade-kubernetes-deployment-crd/) provides more details about why CloneSet is useful.
-- [Advanced StatefulSet](./concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`, `pasue` and `MaxUnavailable`.
+- [Advanced StatefulSet](https://openkruise.io/en-us/docs/advanced_statefulset.html): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `in-place update`, `pause` and `maxUnavailable`.
-- [BroadcastJob](./concepts/broadcastJob/README.md): A job that runs pods to completion across all the nodes in the cluster.
-- [SidecarSet](./concepts/sidecarSet/README.md): A controller that injects sidecar containers into the Pod spec based on selectors and also be able to upgrade the sidecar containers.
+- [SidecarSet](https://openkruise.io/en-us/docs/sidecarset.html): A controller that injects sidecar containers into the Pod spec based on the Pod selectors.
+The controller is also responsible for upgrading the sidecar containers.
-- [UnitedDeployment](./concepts/uniteddeployment/README.md): This controller manages application pods spread in multiple fault domains by using multiple workloads.
+- [UnitedDeployment](https://openkruise.io/en-us/docs/uniteddeployment.html): This controller manages application Pods spread in multiple fault domains by using multiple workloads.
-- [CloneSet](./concepts/cloneset/README.md): CloneSet is a workload that mainly focuses on managing stateless applications.
-It provides full features for more efficient, deterministic and controlled deployment, such as inplace update, specified pod deletion, configurable priority/scatter update, preUpdate/postUpdate hooks.
+- [BroadcastJob](https://openkruise.io/en-us/docs/broadcastjob.html): A job that runs Pods to completion across all the nodes in the cluster.
+- [Advanced DaemonSet](https://openkruise.io/en-us/docs/advanced_daemonset.html): An enhanced version of default DaemonSet with extra functionalities such as partition, node selector, pause and surging.

 ## Benefits